jstncno/everythinglocation.py/README.md

 _everythinglocation.py_ is a Pythonic wrapper library for the [everythinglocation](https://www.everythinglocation.com) API.
 By calling the functions and methods available in _everythinglocation.py_ you can simplify your code and easily access the Address Verification and Geocoding services that **everythinglocation** provides.
 To learn more about **everythinglocation**, visit their website at [https://www.everythinglocation.com](https://www.everythinglocation.com). **everythinglocation** is a product of [GBG Loqate](http://www.loqate.com).

-**NOTE**: _everythinglocation.py_ is still currently in its development stages.
-This should not be used for production as this branch is unstable and may produce unexpected results.

 Features
 --------
 * Currently able to make Verify requests to the **everythinglocation** API